 What are the two most important things to know about earthquake insurance?
 1. Most home insurance policies do not cover earthquake damage.
 2. Even if you don’t live in an area where earthquakes are common, you may still need earthquake insurance.

 Earthquakes have occurred in 39 states since 1900, and about 90% of Americans live in areas considered seismically active.
-For many of our neighbors in Keene, earthquake insurance can be inexpensive – contact Kapiloff Insurance Agency, Inc. to find out what the costs would be for your home.
+For many of our neighbors in New England, earthquake insurance can be inexpensive – contact Kapiloff Insurance Agency, Inc. to find out what the costs would be for your home.

 Earthquake insurance can have many options